payu-org/payu/docs/source/models.rst

 ---------

 ACCESS-OM2 requires three executables to run, each for the atmosphere, ocean and sea ice submodels.
-The model driver reads the modules specified in the config file and use them for loading model executables.
+Users can specify the executable for each submodel in the configuration file.
+If a full path to an executable is specified, payu uses that executable directly.
+If only the excusable name is specified, payu loads the environment modules specified in the configuration file, and searches the paths provided by those modules for a matching executable..
-A symlink is created for each executable inside the work directory, pointing to the actual executable file defined in the config file.
+A symlink is created for each executable inside the work directory, pointing to the actual executable file used for the model run.
-Users can specify the name of executable for each submodel in the config file.
-An example of each executable name is shown below.
+An example of the executable names for each submodel is shown below.

 .. list-table::
    :header-rows: 1